Alen0x00/Python-books-tutorial/README.md

 coala - coala provides a unified command-line interface for linting and fixing all your code, regardless of the programming languages you use.(https://github.com/coala/coala/)

+python-modernize - Modernizes Python code for eventual Python 3 migration.
+Build on top of 2to3(https://github.com/mitsuhiko/python-modernize)